 He failed to pop the housing bubble

 A related but separate criticism comes over Greenspan’s insistence on maintaining low interest rates throughout the 2000s.
 Greenspan followed conventional wisdom in keeping interest rates low after the dot-com bust and the September 11 attacks, a defensible decision.
 But he kept cutting rates for the next two years, even as the economy was out of the woods.
-The Federal Funds Rate dropped to a low of 1 percent in 2003 and did not begin the slow crawl back up until 2004.
+The Federal Funds Rate dropped to a low of 1% in 2003 and did not begin the slow crawl back up until 2004.
+The low rates were a major contributor to the housing bubble.
+They helped heat up the economy, providing an initial boom but paving the way for eventual crisis.

 He supported the policies that created the deficit